preciofishbone/OmniaDocsG2/blocks/publishing-app-rollup/index.rst

 Publishing App Rollup block
 ==============================

-This block is available in Omnia 6.5 and later.
+The purpose of this block is toi list all, or some of the Publishing Apps available in the Business Profile.

 Settings
 ***********